cocos2d/CocosBuilder/README.md

 ## Getting started with the source

 Cocos2d is provided as a submodule to this project.
-To be able to compile the source code you need first check out the module.
+To be able to compile the source code you need first check out the module, and switch to the gles20 branch.
 Change directory into the top (this) directory of CocosBuilder and run:

     git submodule init
     git submodule update
+    cd CocosBuilder/libs/cocos2d-iphone/
+    git fetch origin gles20
+    git checkout -b gles20 origin/gles20

+When building CocosBuilder, make sure that "CocosBuilder" is the selected target (it may be some of the plug-in targets by default).